 Amount shown at G on your statement (a) \$

 Amount of any cash or cheque payment you have received from Medicare for your private health

 insurance premium (b) \$

 Take (b) away from (a). (c) \$

-If you paid for more than one policy rono at the etone in

 If you paid for more than one policy, repeat the steps in this worksheet for each policy then add up the amounts at (c) ignoring any negative amount.